French fury at Johnson’s ‘double-speak’ in Channel migrant crisis

-France reacted with fury after Boris Johnson publicly called on Paris to take back people who survive the Channel crossing to Britain, as the first victim of the mass casualty was named as a young Kurdish woman from northern Iraq.
+France has reacted with fury after Boris Johnson publicly called on Paris to take back migrants who succeed in making the perilous Channel crossing to Britain.

-A French government spokesman accused the Prime Minister of “double-speak” as the fallout after a dinghy sank on Wednesday, with the loss of 27 lives, erupted into a full-scale diplomatic row.
+A French government spokesman accused the Prime Minister of “double-speak” as the fallout from the sinking of a migrant boat on Wednesday with the loss of 27 lives erupted into a full-scale diplomatic row.

-A relative identified 21-year-old Mariam Nouri Hamadameen, known to her family as Baran, as one of those who died on what was the deadliest day of a migration crisis that sees vulnerable individuals make the perilous crossing in small boats to flee war, poverty and persecution.

-The student was said to have been trying to join her fiance who already lives in Britain, as her cousin urged the British and French governments to help people resettle rather than “force them to take this route of death”.

 The French were enraged by Mr Johnson releasing a letter he sent to President Emmanuel Macron setting out his proposals to tackle the issue.